iotaledger/identity.rs/documentation/docs/workflow.md

 ---
 title: Identity.rs workflow
 sidebar_label: Workflow
-description: Contribute to IOTA Identity by joining the Identity initiative, via the projects GitHub repository, documentation, or sharing your knowledge.
+description: Learn about the software development process of the IOTA Identity repository.
 image: /img/Identity_icon.png
 keywords:
 - Workflow
 - Contribute
 - GitHub
 ---

-## Git

-### Issues
+## Issues

 Issues are opened when a certain task or problem is noted but cannot immediately be fixed.
 Issues contain long term work, requests and larger topics.
 Please use the correct issue template for a particular issue.
 Only IOTA Foundation members should use the issue template flagged for maintainers.
 Make sure to [label](#Issue-Labels) the issue correctly.
 As a contributor you may also add issues to a certain `project`.

+## Git

 ### Pull Requests